uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 We'll implement our own hook by inspecting the patterns useReducer() has.

 First, look at how state is managed when using `useReducer`.
-Instead of creating a new state for each of the field, useReducer creates a central state object that organizes every field and pass the central object to the reducer.
-We can easily simulate this behavior using `useState`
+Instead of creating a new state for each of the field, useReducer creates a central state object that organizes every field and passes the central object to the reducer.
+We can easily simulate this behavior using `useState`:

 ```jsx
 const [state, setState] = useState(initialState);